ChinmayMittal/IITD-CSE/3rd-year/internship-season/interview-experiences/Optiver/gd.md

 - Your theo should adapt seeing what trades others are making and estimating their theo
 - Don't take too long/short positions if you are not confident about your theo
 - Taking positions is suggested only if you are confident about your theo and if that is the case a great way to make money is to provide a narrow spread around the theo
 - Arbitrage is a typical strategy in beginner games so be quick to react to the markets other people make.
-Arbitrage is in layman's terms buying low and selling high exploting inefficiencies in market by being quick to react
+Arbitrage is in layman's terms is buying low and selling high exploting inefficiencies in market by being quick to react
 - Practice with your friends before the final day
 - Be familiar with the terms involved bid/ask/offer/yours/mine/quote/trade/spread etc.